Prehistoric cave and rock paintings 🢔 Petroglyphs and rock art 🢔 Archaeological wonders 🢔 Categories of wonders

-Over the time people learned to enjoy the life turning these caves into comfortable (for its time) shelters.
+Over time people learned to enjoy life turning these caves into comfortable (for its time) shelters.
 Bhimbetka contains the world’s oldest known walls and floors.

-Auditorium Cave is large, some 25 m long horizontal cave.
-At the far end of entrance gallery it widens into larger room with three passageways diverting from it.
-In the centre of this hall there stands enormous boulder – "Chiefs Rock", 2.5 m high and 3.4 m wide, its volume is approx. 9 m3.
+Auditorium Cave is a large, some 25 m long horizontal cave.
+At the far end of the entrance gallery, it widens into a larger room with three passageways diverting from it.
+In the center of this hall, there stands an enormous boulder – “Chiefs Rock”, 2.5 m high and 3.4 m wide, its volume is approx. 9 m3.

 Cave was well known but it hid an unexpected surprise.
 In 1990 here, on Chief’s Rock, were discovered 9 cupules – simple, round hemispheric cavities with traces of red pigment.
 They looked very old but it seemed nearly impossible to find their true age.

-Next year, in 1991 there was made important discovery – tenth cupule with meandering line next to it.
+Next year, in 1991 there was made an important discovery – the tenth cupule with a meandering line next to it.
 These petroglyphs were covered by deposits from the Acheulian period and later periods.
 Now the age could be determined – these petroglyphs were made at least 290,000 years ago.
-Later research by other dating methods (micro-erosion analysis) gave even more incredible result – it might be that these cupules were made 700,000 years ago!
+Later research by other dating methods (micro-erosion analysis) gave even more incredible results – it might be that these cupules were made 700,000 years ago!

-Petroglyphs of similar age have been found in another cave in Madhya Pradesh – Daraki-Chattan.
+Petroglyphs of similar age have been found in another cave of Madhya Pradesh – Daraki-Chattan.
 Outside Madhya Pradesh though there are not known petroglyphs of comparable age.

 The oldest paintings here are up to 12,000 – 15,000 years old – although there are sources that state that drawings are even 30,000 years old and thus might be some of the oldest in the world.
 Many of the drawings of Bhimbetka represent also quite high artistic standards.

 Although there are more than 500 caves with artwork, the number of drawings in separate caves is varying.
-Some caves contain just few faint paintings but some have many layers of drawings on walls and ceilings.
-Ceiling in some enormous caves is quite high – but still covered with exquisite drawings.
+Some caves contain just a few faint paintings but some have many layers of drawings on walls and ceilings.
+The ceiling in some enormous caves is quite high – but still covered with exquisite drawings.

-Artists in Bhimbetka used mainly white and red color of diiferent shades, occasionally also green, yellow and orange.
+Artists in Bhimbetka used a white and red color of different shades, occasionally also green, yellow, and orange.